thlorenz/proxyquire/README.md

 // foo-test.js module which is one folder below foo (e.g., in ./tests/)

 /*
- * a) Resolve and override in one step:
+ *   Option a) Resolve and override in one step:
  */
 var foo = proxyquire.resolve('../foo', __dirname, {
   './bar': { toAtm: function (val) { return 0; /* wonder what happens now */ } }